James Madison Dukes football: Mike Houston era (2016–2018)

 In 2017, JMU set program and CAA record winning streaks.
 Before falling to North Dakota State, the Dukes won their previous 26 games, dating back to the 2016 season, the 2nd longest winning streak in FCS history (NDSU- 33 games).

-On Tuesday December 12, James Madison University announced Mike Houston had signed a 10 year contract extension to keep him at the school through the 2027 season.
+On December 12, 2017, James Madison announced Mike Houston had signed a 10-year contract extension to keep him at the school through the 2027 season.

-The Dukes entered the 2018 season ranked second nationally behind only the defending national champion North Dakota State faced off against NC State to start the 2018 campaign and lost a close game by a score of 24-13.
+The Dukes entered the 2018 season ranked second nationally, behind only the defending national champion North Dakota State, and faced NC State to start the 2018 campaign, losing a close game by a score of 24-13.
 JMU then won its next four games as they held their #2 ranking.
-The Dukes then had their 19 game home win streak snapped against Elon who was ranked #10 in the country at the time.
+The Dukes then had their 19-game home win streak snapped against Elon who was ranked #10 in the country at the time.
 The Dukes also faced an uncharacteristic loss to New Hampshire later in the season as their record fell to 6-3.
 JMU won out the rest of the season but failed to win a share of the conference title for the first time since 2014.
 They earned an at large bid to the NCAA FCS Playoffs and faced Delaware in the First round, winning 20-6.
 The Dukes then traveled to Colgate in the second round of the playoffs amid rumors of Mike Houstons departure.
 JMU lost this game on a last second field goal.
 During the game, starting quarterback for JMU Ben DiNucci threw 5 interceptions and threw for 0 touchdowns as the Dukes lost 20-23.
-At the end of the season, JMU finished with a 9-4 record.
+At the end of the season, JMU finished with a 9–4 record.

 Following the conclusion of the 2018 season, Mike Houston accepted the position of head coach at East Carolina University.

-Curt Cignetti era (2019–present)
+Curt Cignetti era (2019–2023)

 On December 14, 2018, it was announced that former Elon football head coach Curt Cignetti would be the 8th head coach of James Madisons football program.

 The Dukes entered the 2019 season with 19 starters returning and a preseason ranking of #1 but not a consensus #1 as NDSU once again entered the season at #1 throughout most FCS polls.